Petra & Wadi Rum by Bike

 Wadi Rum: Private Bedouin camp (night 7)

 Used exclusively by our groups, this permanent Bedouin camp in Wadi Rum is a highlight for many travellers.
-We sleep in simple, traditional tents sheltered by rugged stone cliffs and enjoy the warm hospitality of our Bedouin hosts.
+We sleep in traditional tents sheltered by rugged stone cliffs and enjoy the warm hospitality of our Bedouin hosts.
 In the evening, they serve us a zarb dinner, cooked underground in the traditional manner, while the rest of the night is typically spent around the campfire, chatting and sharing an unforgettable experience.

 Worth knowing